 - According to the planned schedule, take the child to the toilet, follow all steps in that order.
 Wait for the decided amount of time, then only let the child leave.
 (For eg: making the child sit on the toilet seat for 5 mins, every 1.5 hours whether or not he/she urinates.
 Potty trips require a longer sit down, so making the child sit for about 10 mins is required)

 - Give the child a reward after successful toilet trips.
-Rewards along with social praise is more effective.
+Rewards along with social praise are more effective.

 - Repeat the same process till the child is toilet trained